papadeiv/notes/Kuehn11.md

+# A mathematical framework for critical transitions

 @A33ZIPHK#Kuehn_2011

-# This is the title